 Ayodhya case: How Ram Lalla became a party in the court

-New Delhi, Oct 16: Arguments on the Ayodhya dispute are on in the Supreme Court and the same have been advanced by the counsel for Ram Lalla also.
-Hearing is expected to be completed today and the verdict could be delivered on or before November 17 2019, the day Chief Justice of India Ranjan Gogoi retires.
+New Delhi, Oct 16: Arguments on the Ayodhya dispute are on in the Supreme Court and the same has been advanced by the counsel for Ram Lalla also.
+Hearing is expected to be completed today and the verdict could be delivered on or before November 17, 2019, the day Chief Justice of India Ranjan Gogoi retires.

 C S Vaidyanathan appeared for Ram Lalla, the deity, who in this case is a juristic person.